aceade/corpolc-inventory/README.md

 ## About

 This is a project/employee/site directory for a fictional corporation.
-I started this as some basic Spring practice, but decided to expand it as a means of teaching myself vulnerability scanning.
+I started this as some Spring practice, but decided to expand it as a means of teaching myself vulnerability scanning and Docker.

 #### Things to note: